andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/cncolder/awesome) - A curated list of my GitHub shopping cart.
 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
+- [awesome-world-model-games](https://github.com/dweam-team/awesome-world-model-games) - List of world model games and where to find them!.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-cvelabs](https://github.com/fluidattacks/awesome-cvelabs) - A list of all awesome CVELabs.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.